japinder12/toronto-safety/README.md

 # Toronto Safety

-Neighborhood Safety Dashboard for Toronto and Region of Peel (Mississauga priority).
+Neighborhood Safety Dashboard for the City of Toronto.

-What it does: Enter a postal code → shows recent incidents (mock for now) on a map and table.
-Geocoding is live via Nominatim.
-Data routes are scaffolded for Toronto/Peel and ready to plug into city open data APIs.
+What it does: Enter a postal code → shows recent Toronto Police Service Major Crime Indicators on a map and table.
+Scope: City of Toronto only.

 ## Getting Started